Researchers from MIT reveal that extreme precipitation events should become more frequent as the Earth’s climate warms over this century.

 The researchers, who have published their results in the Journal of Climate, say their technique significantly reduces the uncertainty of extreme storm predictions made by standard climate models.

 “One of the struggles is, coarse climate models produce a wide range of outcomes.
-[Rainfall] can increase or decrease,” says Adam Schlosser, senior research scientist in MIT’s Joint Program on the Science and Policy of Global Change.
+[Rainfall] can increase or decrease,” says Adam Schlosser, a senior research scientist in MIT’s Joint Program on the Science and Policy of Global Change.
 “What our method tells you is, for California, we’re very confident that [heavy precipitation] will increase by the end of the century.”

 The research was led by Xiang Gao, a research scientist in the Joint Program on the Science and Policy of Global Change.
 The paper’s co-authors include Paul O’Gorman, associate professor of earth, atmospheric, and planetary sciences; Erwan Monier, principal research scientist in the Joint Program; and Dara Entekhabi, the Bacardi Stockholm Water Foundations Professor of Civil and Environmental Engineering.